sara-nl/clouddocs/TUDelftcourse-20160413/MPI.markdown

 MPI is able to communicate within processes that may physically by running on different (virtual) machines.
 We are going to make this happen now.

 There is a fair amount of configuration that needs to happen among all the machines involved in cooperating for running MPI jobs.
-We have prepared a couple of scripts that you can use for that
+We have prepared a couple of scripts that you can use for that.

 #### Master-workers concept